svavarkonn/MkDocs/docs/seeed.md

         <source src="https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/videos/modularThingsStepper.mp4" type="video/mp4">
     </video>*The second Stepper Modular Thing that Andri made.
 Wow!
 It's powered by the USB port!*

 We didn't have time to integrate it into our machine, but I'm very glad that Andri and our instructors were able to make a working Modular Thing.
 Seeing the Stepper Modular Thing working and being able to make the machine control board successfully combined to give me the confidence to try to make a robot arm joint immediately when I arrived back in Ísafjörður.
-See more info in [Output Devices week](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/assignments/week09.html#final-project-spiral-1).
 ## Our instructors

 We are lucky to have these instructors.
 Here are some images to prove it: